Magnus Carlsen: 2025

-In April 2025, Carlsen won the Paris Freestyle Chess Grand Slam, defeating Hikaru Nakamura in the final by a score of 1.5–0.5.
-That same month, Carlsen won the Grenke Freestyle Chess Open, recording a perfect score of 9/9, achieving the highest performance rating in a classical tournament at 3385.
+In April 2025, Carlsen won the Paris Freestyle Chess Grand Slam by winning his matches against Abdusattorov and Fabiano Caruana before beating Hikaru Nakamura in the final 1½ – ½.
+Later that month, he won the Grenke Freestyle Chess Open in Karlsruhe, recording a perfect score of 9/9, an extremely rare achievement for an elite tournament.
+Finishing two points ahead of his closest competitors, this result is considered one of the greatest tournament performances of all time.